Saamyuktaarama/College-event-management-system/README.md

-# CEMS - Campus Event Management System
+# CEMS College event management system

 CEMS is a web-based event management system designed for use by universities and colleges.
 It allows event organizers to easily create and manage events, track attendance, and generate reports.